barbehenna/tictactapp/README.md

 ## Run

 Cmake is set up for this project and I've added a `Makefile` for even more laziness!
-Build it with `make`, this will produce two libraries: one for just the board class (I think), and one with Boost.Python to allow the Board class to be used from Python 3.7.
+Build it with `make`, this will produce a library using Boost.Python to allow the Board class to be used from Python 3.7.
 Additionally, the command line game is built for fun.

 ## Tools